webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-configuration/consent-management-advanced.md

 ## Enabling the Advanced approach

+!!! note "Are you on the right tag version?"
+    This process requires tag version 5.8+.

 We need two key pieces of information for this approach to work.

 1. How can we accurately detect the current status of consent.